 Following Jesus means no turning back—even when things are hard.
-In this story, Ponce shares how God gave him the strength to continue walking with Him as his wife, Rochelle, battles with her disease.
+In this story, Ponce shares how God gave him the strength to continue walking with Him as his wife, Rochelle, battles her disease.

 In 2013, my wife—Rochelle—and I went back to the Philippines.
 We used to work abroad in the Middle East, but due to sudden changes in government policies, our company had to close down.
 We came back to our country with nothing.

 Exactly a year ago, Rochelle was diagnosed with colon cancer.
 We didn’t know what to do.
 We just lost our jobs so we had no financial means to support her operation and medical treatments.
-We felt so helpless; we just prayed and cried out everything to God.
+We felt so helpless; we just prayed and cried out to God.

 While we were clueless on what to do, an aunt based in the United States sent us the money we needed for Rochelle’s operation.
 I knew it was God answering our prayer.
 My wife immediately underwent surgery, but the operation wasn’t successful.
 The doctor told us to go back after three to six months for another surgery, but until now, she hasn’t gone back yet due to financial challenges in our family.